desihub/fastspecfit/doc/vacs.rst

 .. note::

-   A DESI *data release* has been *publicly* released whereas a *data assembly* is only available internally to collaboration members; not all data assemblies become data releases.
+   A DESI *data release* has been *publicly* released whereas a *data assembly* is only available internally to DESI collaboration members; not all data assemblies become data releases.

 .. _`data organization`: